futzu/SCTE35_threefive/Encoding.md

 * Splice Info Section of the Cue is automatically generated.
 * length vars for Cue.command and Cue.descriptors are automatically generated.
-* Descriptor loop length and crc32 are automatically generated.
+* Descriptor loop length and crc32 are automatically calculated

 ## Examples